marcuzgabriel/reanimated-animation-library/README.md

   - [ ] Implement prop flexibility and update the readme file on how to implement the BottomSheet
   - [x] Morphing arrow that follows the Y axis animation of the card
   - [ ] Card is collapsable by either clicking, gesturing, overlapping from scroll to pan gesture or scrolling the background content
+  - [ ] The card should be able to handle input fields.
+When pressed, then the keyboard should press the card upwards
   - [x] Add a ScrollView component in a PanGestureHandler component
   - [x] iOS + Android: Overlap from a scrolling gesture to a pan gesture by creating a scroll-to-top snapping effect
   - [x] Basic animation features (scrolling and pan gesture event)